-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Bermuda
+Mergers & Acquisitions Comparative Guide

 4.1 What kinds of (sector-specific and non-sector specific) regulatory approvals must be obtained before a transaction can close in your jurisdiction?

-In typical M&A transactions involving exempted Bermuda companies, the Bermuda Monetary Authority (BMA) may:
+In typical M&A transactions involving exempted Bermuda companies, the Bermuda Monetary Authority (BMA) may be required:

-- be required to give permission from an ultimate beneﬁcial ownership and exchange control perspective in the event that there is an issue or transfer of shares in connection with the M&A transaction, unless a general permission already exists; and/or
+- to give permission from an ultimate beneficial ownership and exchange control perspective in the event that there is an issue or transfer of shares in connection with the M&A transaction, unless a general permission already exists; and/or

-- if such target or subsidiary (as applicable) is a BMA regulated and registered entity, be required either to be notiﬁed of, or to provide its approval for, the change of control for the target or parent entity (as applicable).
+- if such target or subsidiary (as applicable) is a BMA regulated and registered entity, either to be notified of, or to provide its approval for, the change of control for the target or parent entity (as applicable).

 Additional regulatory approvals may be required in respect of the acquisition of local Bermuda companies.